 Group LTD claims fall under federal ERISA law.
 When a group claim is denied, the information you present in your appeal to the insurance company will also be the basis for a potential lawsuit against the insurance company.
 An experienced ERISA lawyer is essential to your case.

-In a private disability benefits claim denial based on Parkinson’s disease, state contract and bad faith laws prevail.
+In a private disability insurance claim denial based on Parkinson’s, state contract and bad faith laws prevail.
 In each case, our experienced attorneys are prepared to review your claim, explain your legal options, and help you get the compensation you deserve.

 The minimum VA disability rating for Parkinson’s disease is 30%.
 However, you must consider other important factors that can increase this rating to 100%.
 While you may be awarded 30%, that rating alone may be incomplete.